Sarfaraz Ahmed

-Sarfaraz Ahmed (سرفراز احمد; born 22 May 1987) is a Pakistani former cricketer who played for the Pakistani national cricket team between 2007 and 2023.
-He captained the Pakistan side in all formats from 2016 to 2019 and under his captaincy, Pakistan won the 2017 ICC Champions Trophy, defeating India in the final.
-Previously, during his under-19 cricket career, he also led the Pakistan team to win the 2006 Under-19 Cricket World Cup, where they had also beat India in the final.
+Sarfaraz Ahmed (سرفراز احمد; born 22 May 1987) is a Pakistani former international cricketer who played for the national team as a wicket-keeper batsman.
+He captained Pakistan across all three formats from 2016 to 2019, and under his captaincy the team won the 2017 ICC Champions Trophy.
+He was also part of Pakistan's squad that won the 2012 Asia Cup.
+At the Under-19 level, Sarfaraz captained Pakistan to victory in the 2006 U19 Cricket World Cup.

-Sarfaraz was named as Pakistan's Twenty20 International captain following the 2016 ICC World Twenty20 in India.
-He was named Pakistan's ODI Captain on 9 February 2017 after Azhar Ali stepped down.
-He took up the Test captaincy mantle for his team following the retirement of Misbah-ul-Haq and hence became the 32nd Test captain of the Pakistan Cricket Team.
-In March 2018, on Pakistan Day, Sarfaraz became the youngest cricketer to be awarded the Sitara-i-Imtiaz.

-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018-19 season by the Pakistan Cricket Board (PCB).
-In January 2019, in the second ODI against South Africa, he played his 100th ODI match.
-Later in the same series, he was banned for four matches after admitting making a racist remark to South African Andile Phehlukwayo.

-Early life and family
+Early and personal life

-Sarfaraz Ahmed was born on 22 May 1987 in Karachi, Pakistan to a family with a printing press business.
+Sarfaraz Ahmed was born on 22 May 1987 in Karachi to a family with a printing press business.

-Ahmed is a Muhajir, both his paternal and maternal ancestors being from Uttar Pradesh (UP), India.
-While his paternal family migrated to Pakistan from Azamgarh during the partition of India, his mother, a native of Dilerganj, did so after marrying his father in 1982.
+Ahmed is a Muhajir, both his paternal and maternal ancestors being from Uttar Pradesh, India.
+While his paternal family migrated to Pakistan from Azamgarh during the partition of India, his mother, a native of Dilerganj near Kunda, India, did so after marrying his father in 1982.
 His father died back in 2006.

-He married Syeda Khushbakht, also a Muhajir with ancestors from Aligarh in UP, in 2015; the couple have two children.
+He married to Syeda Khushbakht, also a Muhajir with ancestors from Aligarh, India; in 2015 and the couple have two children.